xiaoyeziji/ide/intl.en-US/Preparation/Administrator Operations/Create a RAM user.md

 # Create a RAM user {#concept_j4w_qnp_r2b .concept}

 If you are the only user of this product, skip this section.
-To create your own account, see [Prepare Alibaba Cloud account](intl.en-US/Preparation/Administrator Operations/Alibaba Cloud Account Preparations.md#).
+To create your own account, see [Alibaba Cloud Account Preparations](reseller.en-US/Preparation/Administrator Operations/Alibaba Cloud Account Preparations.md#).
 To invite other users to use this product, you can create and manage RAM user accounts through the Resource Access Management \(RAM\) console.

 ## Create a sub-account {#section_v3r_xxp_r2b .section}